zacharyfmarion/react-native-heap-profiler/README.md

 `getHeapInfo(includeExpensive: boolean): HermesHeapInfo`

 > Request statistics about the current state of the runtime's heap.
 This function can be called at any time, and should produce information that is correct at the instant it is called (i.e, not stale).
-Runs in production!
+Works in production and development.

 ```ts
 const heapInfo = getHeapInfo(true);